-Phase 1 6.
-Communicate invitation to participate to staff and identified key responders.
-FIIASE I Communicate invitation to participate to staff and identified key responders.
+Phase 1 1 - Communicate invitation to morticipate to staff and identified by recognizing Phase 1 6.
+7. Communicate invitation to participate to staff and identified key responders.
 Conduct Exercise.
-No animal influenza Conduct simulation exercises to test 8.
-Conduct debriefing. virus circulating emergency response plans during a 9.
+No animal influenza Conduct simulation exercises to test 7.
+8. Conduct Exercise: Conduct debriefing. virus circulating emergency response plans during a 9.
 Evaluate exercise and plan. among animals has pandemic 10.
-Modify Plan. been reported to pandernie cause infection in SMDHU Pandemic Simulation exercise was held in September 2006 humans Promote annual influenza immunization to See Vaccine & Antiviral and Communications Framework all emergency and other essential 1.
+Modify Plan. been reported to 10. mounty i fam. cause infection in SMDHL J Pandemic Simulation exercise was held in September 2006 humans Promote annual influenza immunization to See Va accine & Antiviral and Communications Framework all emergency and other essential 1.
 Annual influenza immunization promotion to all emergency and essential service workers providers to be included as vital component of business continuity planning.
-Revise plans if necessary Internal 1.
+Revise plans if necessary Interna al 1.
 Integrate agency ER plan into Pandemic Plan (HPS, ER Manager).
 2. Provide Orientation to PIPRG on ER Framework, Business Continuity, emergency declaration processes, requesting assistance from the province, Communications Protocol (HPS, ER Manager).
 Phase 1 3.
 Review SMDHU ER plan (HPS, EMP).
-4. Adopt IMS system for emergency response as per provincial recommendations to No animal influenza health units and acute care facilities (HPS, EMP, Executive).5.
+4. Adopt IMS system for emergency response as per provincial recommendations to No animal influenza 5. health units and acute care facilities (HPS, EMP, Executive).
 Review plans using similar IMS system (HPS, EMP). virus circulating 6.
-Determine if IMS system is being adopted by the province and the Ministry of Health among animals has (HPS, EMP). been reported to 7.
+Determine if IMS system is being adopted by the province and the Ministry of Health among animals has 0.
+(HPS, EMP). been reported to 7.
 Contact other health units to determine if this model is being used (HPS-EMP). cause infection in 8.
 Develop a proposed IMS Response Framework (HPS, EMP). humans 9.
 Review IMS with Executive to determine if agency wants to adopt similar model (HPS - ER Manager/EMP).
-10. Develop an orientation and implementation plan (HPS -EMP) - See Orientation and Training Framework.
-11. Integrate the IMS structure into the general agency's emergency response plan/framework (HPS, EMP).
+10. Develop an orientation and implementation plan (HPS -EMP) - See Orientation and 4.4 Training Framework.
+11. Integrate the IMS structure into the general agency's emergency response 12 plan/framework (HPS, EMP).
 Receive Plan Approval from Executive (HPS, EMP).
-Train staff on IMS structure (completed 2009 - 2010).
+13. Train staff on IMS structure (completed 2009 - 2010).
 14. Notify ER partners of key changes to the plan.
-External 1.
+17. Trous and partitions of they officing to the plant.
+Extern nal 1.
 Meet with key external planning partners (District/County) to ensure that our proposed emergency response structure is consistent with their response framework (HPS, EMP).
 2. Ensure that Health Unit response restructure and emergency notification systems are compatible with other health sector agency plans (HPS).
 3. Ensure that emergency response structure and notification systems are compatible with the Ministry of Health and provincial reporting protocols (HPS, EMP).